 With his expertise in enigmas and magic, David Kwong delights and challenges audiences around the world with his intellectual brand of “puzzles and prestidigitation.”

-A veteran “cruciverbalist” (crossword puzzle constructor), Kwong routinely creates puzzles for the New York Times, Los Angeles Times, Wall Street Journal and other national publications.
+A veteran “cruciverbalist” (crossword puzzle constructor), Kwong routinely creates puzzles for the New York Times, Los Angeles Times, and Wall Street Journal.
 He concludes his one-man show with his original crossword puzzle magic trick.

 Kwong recently produced Deception, ABC's show about a magician who joins the FBI.
-He's also the puzzle and secret code consultant for the hit NBC show “Blindspot.”
+He's also the puzzle and secret code consultant for the hit NBC show Blindspot.
 He was the head magic consultant on the 2013 worldwide hit film Now You See Me.
 Other films Kwong and his Misdirectors Guild have worked on include The Imitation Game, Ant-Man, Mission Impossible: Rogue Nation, and The Magnificent 7.

 Kwong was a featured speaker at TED 2014.
 His talk on how human beings are “wired to solve” involved hiding secret messages in the New York Times crossword puzzle.
 Kwong’s book Spellbound: Seven Principles of Illusion to Captivate Audiences and Unlock the Secrets of Success was published by Harper Business in May 2017.

 Kwong is a graduate of Harvard University, where he studied the history of magic.